Arav's dwelling Welcome to my sacred place, wanderer

 You don't want to be like this, am I right? :)

-Second, restrict access to router’s configuration by IP, and disable not used services.
+Then, we also restrict access to router’s configuration by IP, and disable not used services.

-And here comes a firewall.
+And then here comes a firewall.

 3.2.
 SSH